peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 * `EInteger Not()`<br>
  Returns an arbitrary-precision integer with every bit flipped.
 * `EInteger Or​(EInteger second)`<br>
  Does an OR operation between two arbitrary-precision integer instances.
 * `EInteger Pow​(int powerSmall)`<br>
  Raises an arbitrary-precision integer to a power.
 * `EInteger Pow​(EInteger bigPower)`<br>
- Not documented yet.
+ Raises an arbitrary-precision integer to a power.
 * `EInteger PowBigIntVar​(EInteger power)`<br>
  Raises an arbitrary-precision integer to a power, which is given as another arbitrary-precision integer.